ajwills72/critical-thinking/docs/EvaluatingRisk.md

 ### Shared birthdays

-A happier example of errors concerning probability judgements is the _Shared Birthdays_ problem.
+A happier example of errors concerning probability judgements is the _shared birthdays_ problem.
 The question is: "In a class of 30 children, what's the probability that there is a shared birthday in the class?".
 You can assume birthdays are independent events, and that every date of birth is equally likely.